R2oDev/R2ODev.AngularNew/README.md

-# R2ODev.AngularNew
+# R2ODev.Templates

-This is an update to the built-in `dotnet` CLI template for Angular which accomplishes the following
+This is an update to the built-in `dotnet` CLI templates which accomplishes the following:

-- Updated Angular template to 6.x
+- Updated Angular template to 6.x (coreNg)
 - Provides the `--pwa` switch for the Angular template, which enables the PWA setup for Angular
     - This is effectively the same as running `ng add @angular/pwa` but includes the Glyphicon assets to the cache as well as sets up the dataGroup for the SampleData controller, which can then be customized.